udaykiran009/oneCCL/doc/rst/source/env_variables.rst

    :align: left

    * - ``direct``
-     - Based on MPI_Iallgatherv.
+     - Based on MPI_Iallgatherv
    * - ``naive``
-     - Send to all, receive from all.
+     - Send to all, receive from all
    * - ``flat``
-     - Alltoall-based allgorithm.
+     - Alltoall-based allgorithm
    * - ``multi_bcast``
-     - Series of broadcast operations with different root ranks.
+     - Series of broadcast operations with different root ranks

 ``ALLREDUCE`` algorithms